cifer-lee/cifer-lee.github.io/content/eight-part-essay.md

 * HTTP protocol
   * what the meanings of 1xx/2xx/3xx/4xx/5xx
-  * How to determine a http response ended (https://blog.csdn.net/gaoyingju/article/details/9223979)
+  * How to determine a http response's ending (https://blog.csdn.net/gaoyingju/article/details/9223979)
     * Content-length
     * server closes the tcp connection
     * 1xx, 204, 304 response has no body